Long-range current-induced spin accumulation in chiral crystals: Results and Discussion

 The dependence of $\delta s_{z}$ on chemical potential (Fig.~2b), closely reflects the electronic structure and the spin texture of the topmost VB.
-The highest (negative) value of the spin accumulation coincides with the local band minimum at the $H$ point (-8~meV, bottom panel in Fig.~1c), and it decreases when approaching the next valence band with the opposite spin polarization.
-Although reaching its edge at -130~meV with respect to $E_F$ would require unrealistic values of doping (approximately $2.3\times10^{19}$ vs. $10^{14}-10^{17}$~cm$^{-3}$ typically observed in Te samples\cite{pnas1, pnas2}), the decrease in the magnitude can be noticed already above this value.
+The highest (negative) value of the spin accumulation coincides with the local band minimum at the H point (-8~meV, bottom panel in Fig.~1c), and it decreases when approaching the next valence band with the opposite spin polarization.
+Although reaching its edge at -130~meV with respect to $E_\mathrm{F}$ would require unrealistic values of doping (approximately $2.3\times10^{19}$ vs. $10^{14}-10^{17}$~cm$^{-3}$ typically observed in Te samples\cite{pnas1, pnas2}), the decrease in the magnitude can be noticed already above this value.
 Thus, the low concentrations of holes seem to maximize the spin accumulation in Te.
 Another factor that may play a relevant role is the temperature (see Fig.~2b).
 In particular, $\delta s_{z}$ tends to drop by a factor of two at room temperature, which cannot be easily explained and requires further systematic studies.
 In contrast, the components $\delta s_x$ and $\delta s_y$ do not strongly depend neither on doping nor temperature.
+1.0 em Finally, we will compare the current-induced magnetization calculated from the Eq. (\ref{mag}) and displayed in Fig. 2c with the values obtained based on the nuclear magnetic resonance measurements.\cite{tellurium_main} Our predicted magnetization $10^{-9}\mu_\mathrm{B}$ per unit cell agrees well with the model conceived by Furukawa \textit{et al.},\cite{tellurium_main} but it is one order of magnitude lower than the value estimated from their experimental data (10$^{-8}\mu_\mathrm{B}$).
+In addition, our calculated dependence of the induced spin accumulation on chemical potential agrees very well with the experimental trend revealed recently for Te nanowires.\cite{nanowires} Importantly, the collinear REE being directly linked to the spin texture, yields exactly opposite signs of $\delta \mathbf{m}$ for different enantiomers which are connected by the inversion symmetry operation (see Fig.~2c), which is in line with the observed chirality-dependent charge-to-spin conversion.